google/docsy/userguide/content/en/docs/Theme installation/Docsy-As-Module/start-from-scratch.md

 hugo mod init github.com/me/my-new-site
 ```

-This will create two new files, `go.mod` for the module definitions and `go.sum` which helds the checksums for module verification.
+This will create two new files, `go.mod` for the module definitions and `go.sum` which holds the checksums for module verification.

-Afterwards, declare the docsy module as a dependency for your site:
+Afterwards, declare the docsy theme module as a dependency for your site.
+Also declare the submodule `module` as a second dependency.
+The submodule will pull in both a workaround for a bug in Go's module management and the dependencies `bootstrap` and `Font-Awesome`.

 ```
-hugo mod get github.com/google/docsy
+hugo mod get github.com/google/docsy@v0.2.0-pre hugo mod get github.com/google/docsy/module@v0.2.0-pre
 ```

-This will add the docsy theme module to your definition file `go.mod`.
+These commands will add both the docsy theme module and the submodule to your definition file `go.mod`.

 ### Add theme module configuration settings